- It takes two: five steps to amplifying your M&E brand partnership

 Optimizing your social media presence in the media and entertainment industry

 By Dan Simpson

 Whether you’re a b2b or b2c company, the media and entertainment industry is a competitive landscape where brands are constantly fighting to stand out.
 Brand and product awareness are vital for all M&E companies to gain recognition and drive new customers, whether that’s through trade publications, PPC or other forms of advertising, or business development.
 One area which holds huge value is social media.
-You might be thinking “this isn’t anything new”, but so many M&E brands are still missing opportunities to reach and engage with their audiences by not optimising their social media accounts.
+You might be thinking “this isn’t anything new”, but so many M&E brands are still missing opportunities to reach and engage with their audiences by not optimizing their social media accounts.

-Many businesses fail to appreciate that optimising your social media marketing goes far beyond including your office locations on LinkedIn or having your website on your Twitter profile (though these are obviously important basics).
+Many businesses fail to appreciate that optimizing your social media marketing goes far beyond including your office locations on LinkedIn or having your website on your Twitter profile (though these are obviously important basics).
 As such, missed opportunities typically fall into three main buckets:

 - Not reaching your desired audience

 - Not making the most of your audiences’ talents